-"The recent award of the
+"The recent award of the M-PESA licence in Ethiopia is a significant milestone."

 COLLABORATING TO DELIVER SHARED VALUE

 To address social and environmental issues, partnerships continue to play a pivotal role in how we deliver shared value.
 We will continue to partner with like-minded public and private organisations to implement initiatives that positively impact Kenyans.
 Collaborations of this nature leverage the strengths of different sectors to address complex challenges, drive innovation and foster economic growth which in turn benefits citizens through job creation and improved lifestyles.